irsol/udacity-bertelsmann-data-science-challenge-scholarship-2018/variability_lesson_13/quizzes_lesson13.md

 ![Average squared deviation](avg_squared_deviation.png)

 The average score diviation is 291,622,740.
 There's a special name for this number, it's called the **variance**.

+How can we put **variance** in words?
+* Mean of squared deviations. (add all squared deviations and dedvide by n)
+* Sum of squared deviations divided ba n.

+### 33. Quiz: Standard Deviation in Words.

+What is a way to put the Standard Deviation in words?

+* Square root of average quared deviation